ktmat/blogsite/README.md

 - Computing

 ## TODO
-1. Checkout Ponzu as a content management system, specifically for posting new markdown articles without having to bring the server down.
+1. Checkout Ponzu as a content management system.

+2. Need to figure out logins through whatever the [ACP](https://acp.us/) does.

 ## Questions?